-Name of child

 What does the child like to do?
 What are some outstanding things this child does?
 What are some personal shortcomings this child worries about?

-How can you help him or her use personal strengths to balance the shortcomings?
+74 What are some personal shortcomings this child worries about?
+How can you help him or her use personal strengths to balance the shortcom ings?
 What can you say or do to help the child be aware of his or her talents?
 What can you do to help the child use his or her talents to help others?
+Each child has different talents and different weaknesses.
+When we learn to enjoy all of our childre